fanglab/MeMoRe/docs/detailed_tutorial_content.rst

 The following figures showcase typical situations that can be resolved with `MeMoRe` analysis: *de novo* discovered motif is too general, *de novo* discovered motif is incomplete, and partially overlapping *de novo* discovered motifs.
 They were generated from an hypothetical *de novo* methylation motif analysis resulting in the following set of motifs:

-* GACAT (has error)
+* GAC6mAT (has error)
-* GGTCC (has error)
+* GGT5mCC (has error)
-* GATC
+* GAT5mC
-* TTTAYNNNNNGTG
+* 5mCCGG
-* CCGG
+* GTAT6mAC
-* GTATAC
+* TTT6mAYNNNNNGTG
-* CACNNNNNRTAAA
+* C6mACNNNNNRTAAA
-* WGGCCW
+* WGG4mCCW

 Motif is too general
 --------------------

 In this example, the putative motif reported by the analytical pipeline is GAC6mAT.
-We run MeMoRe on the dataset, and the visualization only shows **partial** current differences disturbence for GAC6mAT (i.e. dense current difference distribution at bacjgournd level, around zero), while the other related motifs (with one substitution) have current difference at background levels (see Figure 6).
+We run MeMoRe on the dataset, and the visualization only shows **partial** current differences disturbence for GAC6mAT (i.e. dense current difference distribution at background level, around zero), while the other related motifs (with one substitution) have current difference at background levels (see Figure 6).
 This indicate that the putative motif is too general and that the actual methylation motif must be more precise.

 .. figure:: figures/GACAT_4_ont.png
    :width: 800